o1-labs/docs2/docs/zkapps/o1js/interact-with-mina.md

 ];
 ```

-### Transaction output

-This output includes several essential things to learn about transactions.
+From this output, there are several important things we can learn about transactions.

-The transaction output is an array with two entries:

-  - The account updates that make up this transaction
-  - 'MyContract.myMethod()'` that corresponds to the method call you performed

-Account updates:

-  - The first update is always the fee payer, whose public key is passed in as `sender`.
-  - For the `fee`, which you didn't specify, the o1js default value of 0 is used
-  - The `authorization` was filled with a dummy signature.

-In a user-facing zkApp, you typically don't care about setting those values.
-Instead, you create a transaction like this in the browser and pass it on to the user's wallet.

-The wallet replaces your fee payer account with one that represents the user account, applying the user's settings for the fee.
-The `authorization` field is filled with a signature created from the user's private key.
-See [Connecting your zkApp with a user's wallet](/zkapps/how-to-write-a-zkapp-ui#connecting-your-zkapp-with-a-users-wallet).
+First of all, this is an array with two entries: the account updates that make up this transaction.
+The first one is always the fee payer, whose public key we passed in as `sender`.
+For the `fee`, which you didn't specify, o1js filled in 0; the `authorization` was filled with a dummy signature.
+In a user-facing zkApp, you typically don't care about setting those values – instead, you create a transaction like this, in the browser, and pass it on to the user's wallet.
+The wallet replaces your fee payer with one that represents the user account, with the user's settings for the fee.
+It would also fill the `authorization` field with a signature created from the user's private key.
+See [connecting your zkApp with a user's wallet](../how-to-write-a-zkapp-ui#connecting-your-zkapp-with-a-users-wallet).

-The second account update has the `'MyContract.myMethod()'` label:

-- The update corresponds to the method call you performed.
-An `@method` call always results in the creation of an account update – an update to the zkApp account itself.
+The second account update in our list has a label: `'MyContract.myMethod()'` that tells you that it corresponds to the method call you performed.
+A `@method` call always results in the creation of an account update – namely, an update to the zkApp account itself.
 Other fields in this account update are:

 - `publicKey` – the zkApp address (like other non-human-readable strings, this is truncated by `tx.toPretty()`)
-  - `update: { appState: [...] }` – shows how the method updates the on-chain state use `this.<state>.set()`.
-The names and pretty types defined using `@state` are removed in this representation, showing a raw list of 8 field elements or `null` for state fields that aren't updated.
+- `update: { appState: [...] }` – shows how your method wants to update on-chain state, using `this.<state>.set()`.
+The names and pretty types you defined using `@state` are removed in this representation; instead, you see a raw list of 8 field elements, or `null` for state fields that aren't updated.
-  - `preconditions: { account: { state: [...] } }` – similar to the `update`, one entry per field of on-chain state for the preconditions created with `this.<state>.assertEquals()`.
-This example accepts transactions only if the first of the 8 state fields equals 0.
-The `null` values mean that no condition is set on the other 7 state fields.
+- `preconditions: { account: { state: [...] } }` – similar to the `update`, this has one entry per field of on-chain state.
+These are the preconditions that you created with `this.<state>.assertEquals()`.
+In this example, your transaction are accepted only if the first of the 8 state fields equals 0.
+The `null` values mean that there's no condition on the other 7 state fields.
-  - `authorizationKind: 'Proof'` – indicates this account update must be authorized with a proof.
-Proof authorization is the default when calling a zkApp method, but not necessarily for other account updates.
+- `authorizationKind: 'Proof'` – this means that this account update needs to be authorized with a proof.
+This is the default when you call a zkApp method, but not necessarily for other account updates.
-  - `authorization: undefined` – the proof needed on this update isn't there yet.
+- `authorization: undefined` – the proof that's needed on this update isn't there yet!
 You learn how to add it in a minute.

-Note that there are many more fields that account updates can have, but `tx.toPretty()` prints only the fields with actual content.
-Also, not all account updates must be present.
-For example, if a zkApp doesn't set a state, the `update` field might be missing.
-In that case, strictly speaking, it wouldn't always be an "update" in the sense that the account is modified.
+Note that there a many more fields that account updates can have, but `tx.toPretty()` only prints the ones that have actual content.
+Also, the ones above may be missing: For example, if our zkApp doesn't set any state, the `update` field might be missing.
+In that case, strictly speaking it wouldn't always be an "update" in the sense that the account is modified.
 The term "account update" is used for simplicity.

-As you might have noticed, account updates aren't created in a very explicit manner.
-Instead, o1js gives you an imperative API, with "commands" like `state.set()`, to create and modify account updates in a transaction.

-In the end, the entire transaction is sent to the network as one atomic update.
+As you might have noticed, these account updates weren't created in a very explicit manner.
+Instead, o1js gives you an imperative API, with "commands" like `state.set()`.
+Under the hood, these commands create and modify account updates in a transaction, like you saw above.
+In the end, the entire transaction is sent to the network, as one atomic update.
 If something fails – for example, one of the account updates has insufficient authorization – the _entire_ transaction is rejected and doesn't get applied.
 This is in contrast to an EVM contract, where the initial steps of a method call could succeed even if the method fails at a later step.

-## Creating proofs
+## Creating proofs and what they mean

-To create zero-knowledge proofs:
+Let's finally see how to create zero-knowledge proofs!

 ```ts
 await MyContract.compile(); // this might take a while